Larry D: Impact Wrestling (2019–2022)

-On the November 25 episode of Impact!, Larry D returned as part of the reality show Wrestle House 2, reverting back to his "Lawrence D" alter-ego and was used to make Johnny Swinger jealous by going after one of his Swingerellas.
+On the November 25 episode of Impact!, Larry D returned as part of the reality show Wrestle House 2, reverting to his "Lawrence D" alter-ego and was used to make Johnny Swinger jealous by going after one of his Swingerellas.
 Later in the episode, he lost to Swinger in a match.
 He made his in-ring return on the December 9 episode of Impact!, where he lost to Rohit Raju by disqualification when Josh Alexander interrupted the match by attacking Raju.
 On February 1, 2022, Larry D requested his release from Impact Wrestling.
 Three days later, Impact granted his release and Larry D departed from the company.
 On the March 10 episode of Impact!, Larry D made a surprise return to the company and confronted Bhupinder Singh, leading to a match the following week where he lost to Singh.